ScottKirvan/ScooterUtils/README.md

 The files in the `.github` folder implement and customizes a github action that runs [Release-Please](https://github.com/googleapis/release-please), which helps with releases, semantic versioning, and updating the [CHANGELOG](notes/CHANGELOG.md).
 Release-Please uses the following: `fix:` triggers a patch release, `feat:` triggers a minor release, and `feat!:`, or `fix!:`, `refactor!:`, etc., are all considered breakers and trigger a new major version.
 Some common commit prefixes are: `build:`, `chore:`, `ci:`, `docs:`, `style:`, `refactor:`, `perf:`, `test:`.

+Release-Please creates a pull request in this repo.
+Merging that back into `master` will create a new release, and tag it in GitHub.

 Table of Contents
 -----------------
 - [Branches](#branches)